What you’ll get

 - settled status, usually where you’ve lived in the UK for a continuous 5-year period (known as ‘continuous residence’)

 - pre-settled status

 You will not be asked to choose which you’re applying for.
-Which status you get depends on how long you’ve been living in the UK when you apply.
-Your rights will be different depending on which status you get and when you started living in the UK.
+Which status you get usually depends on how long you’ve been living in the UK when you apply.

-Five years’ continuous residence means that for 5 years in a row you’ve been in the UK, the Channel Islands or the Isle of Man for at least 6 months in any 12 month period.
-The exceptions are:
+Five years’ continuous residence means that for 5 years in a row you’ve been in the UK, the Channel Islands or the Isle of Man for at least 6 months in any 12-month period.

 - compulsory military service of any length

 - time you spent abroad as a Crown servant, or as the family member of a Crown servant